Psychosis | Medical Council of Canada

 (list not exhaustive)

-2. Psychotic disorder due to a medical condition (e.g., seizure disorder, central nervous system tumors)
+2. Psychotic disorder due to another medical condition (e.g., epilepsy, central nervous system tumours)

 Key Objectives

-Given a patient with psychosis, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
-In acute psychosis, particular attention should be paid to differentiating a primary psychotic disorder from delirium and from psychosis secondary to a medical condition or substance induced psychosis.
+Given a patient with psychosis, the candidate will diagnose the cause, severity, and complications, and initiate an appropriate management plan.
+In acute psychosis, particular attention should be paid to distinguishing primary psychotic disorders from other causes of psychosis, including delirium, psychotic disorder due to another medical condition, and substance/medication-induced psychotic disorder.

 Enabling Objectives